threatcode/tcboxer/README.md

 ``dh_kaboxer`` is a Debhelper addon that eases generation and management of Kaboxer images in packages.
 It automates the building of images and their shipping in the packages.

 It works by specifying ``--with kaboxer`` as a parameter for ``dh``, and it expects the following for each binary package that should ship a Kaboxer image:
-- a ``debian/<package>.kaboxer.yaml`` file that contains the parameters for kaboxed app: a run mode, a list of networks to create or connect to, a list of mounts, and so on.
+- a ``<app>.kaboxer.yaml`` file that contains the parameters for kaboxed app: a run mode, a list of networks to create or connect to, a list of mounts, and so on.
-- a ``debian/<package>.Dockerfile`` that is a standard Dockerfile for building the container image.
+- a ``<app>.Dockerfile`` that is a standard Dockerfile for building the container image.

 ``dh_kaboxer`` does not by itself create or install systemd service files or desktop files, but these files are made easy to write by the ``kaboxer`` tool since all the logic is handled by Kaboxer based on the ``.kaboxer.yaml`` configuration files.